Whatsapp Icon

 Bathe Wisely

 Bathing can strip the skin of its natural oils, exacerbating dryness and itching.
 Short, lukewarm baths or showers are less harsh on your skin.
 Avoid hot water and harsh scrubbing, which can lead to further irritation.
-Pat your skin dry with a soft towel rather than rubbing harshly.
+Pat your skin dry with a soft towel rather than rubbing it harshly.

 Dress Comfortably